-There have been no events after the reporting date that require additional disclosures or adjustments to the financial statements of the Group, other than those listed below:
+There have been no events after the reporting date that require additional disclosures or adjustments to the financial statements of the Bank, other than those listed below:

-- On 29 January 2020 the Bank submitted to the Financial Supervision Commission a prospectus for the offering of new shares as a stage in the process initiated with the resolution for the Bank's capital increase which was publicly disclosed on 20 December 2019; said prospectus determines the maximum amount of revenues from the subscription at BGN 200 000 000, and states that the subscription will be considered successful if at least BGN 20 000 000 are subscribed.
-On 20 February 2020 the Financial Supervision Commission refused to grant approval for the prospectus, and the Bank's management has publicly confirmed its readiness to draft a prospectus again and submit it for approval by the FSC after the date of audit of the present financial report. - On 6 February 2020, by Resolution No 38/6 February 2020, the Governing Council of the Bulgarian National Bank granted permission to First Investment Bank to include in its additional tier 1 capital the amount of EUR 30,000 thousand attracted via the capital instrument issued by the Bank, an issue of perpetual, non-cumulative, non-convertible bonds registered on 20 December 2019 with the Central Depository under ISIN code BG2100023196. - On 7 February 2020 a new member of the Managing Board and Executive Director of First Investment Bank Nikola Bakalov was registered the Commercial Register with the Registry Agency. - On 27 February 2020 the Governing Council of the Bulgarian National Bank issued a license for operation as an e-money company to MyFin EAD (currently being incorporated) pursuant to Article 37, Para.
-2, with relation to Art.
-12, Para.
-1 of the Payment Services and Payment Systems Act.
+- On 29 January 2020 the Bank submitted to the Financial Supervision Commission a prospectus for the offering of new shares as a stage in the process initiated with the resolution for the Bank's capital increase which was publicly disclosed on 20 December 2019; said prospectus determines the maximum amount of revenues from the subscription at BGN 200 000 000, and states that the subscription will be considered successful if at least BGN 20 000 000 are subscribed. - On 6 February 2020, by Resolution No 38/6 February 2020, the Governing Council of the Bulgarian National Bank granted permission to First Investment Bank to include in its additional tier 1 capital the amount of EUR 30,000 thousand attracted via the capital instrument issued by the Bank, an issue of perpetual, non-cumulative, non-convertible bonds registered on 20 December 2019 with the Central Depository under ISIN codeBG2100023196. - On 7 February 2020 a new member of the Managing Board and Executive Director of First Investment Bank - Nikola Bakalov - was registered the Commercial Register with the Registry Agency.